thorsten-breug/jobs/fe/README.md

 - `VITE_API_URL` must be set as the Backend URI (http://localhost:8080).

+> You might get CORS errors in Your Browser's Development Console while the Browser detects calls from your local Port 5173 to Port 8080 for the Backend REST API.
+Thus the Backend should be started with Profile `dev` being active in order to return the appropriate CORS Headers for local development (see Bean `corsConfigurer()` in Class [JobsApplication](../be/src/main/java/com/example/jobs/JobsApplication.java)).

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules: